divonlan/genozip/README.md

 <br>
 The compression is lossless - the decompressed file is 100% identical to the original file.<br>
 Notes: <br>
-1. Losslessness is relative to the underlying textual file - for example, when compressing a .bam or a .fq.gz file - the losslessness is relative to the underlying uncompressed BAM or FASTQ file respectively<br>
+1. Losslessness when the original file is already compressed (with .gz, .bz2 or .xz as well as .bam) is relative to the underlying uncompressed file.
+If the original file was compressed with BGZF (as in BAM and most genomic files with a .gz extension) - genounzip will re-compresses the file with BGZF upon decompression (unless --plain is specified), and, further, it will attempt to recover the exact same BGZF compression as in the original file.
+However, sometimes exact-same BGZF compression is not possible due to different libraries used.<br>
-2. The one exception is when using the --optimize option which is lossy (see --help for details)<br>
+2. The one exception to Genozip's strict losslessness is when using the --optimize option which is lossy (see --help for details)<br>
 <br>
 The command line options are similar to gzip and samtools/bcftools, so if you are familiar with these, it works pretty much the same.
 To get started, try: <b>genozip</b> --help<br>
 <br>